Claudette’s source

 cli.messages.create(messages=msgs, model=model, max_tokens=200)

-Of course!
-You just told me that your name is Jeremy.
+You just told me your name is Jeremy.

 • role: assistant